zeorphix/cop4520prog3/README.md

 - Approach

 I used multithreading to simulate the scenario of the Minotaur assigning 1 of 3 random tasks to 4 servants concurrently, making functions representing each of the tasks.
 Then I created a concurrent linked list to represent the chain of presents, each with data that represents their unique tag number.
+Finally I created a function to tie in the entire task altogether as demanded by the Minotaur.

 - Experimental Evaluation